Emil Botta: "Ship of Failures" period

-Botta eventually managed to sign a contract with the National Theatre Bucharest (TNB), but only played minor parts until 1938.
+Botta eventually managed to sign a contract with the National Theater Bucharest (TNB), but only played minor parts until 1938.
 In 1935–1936, he led another literary circle, called "The Lovers of Muses" (Curtezanii Muzelor), which was explicitly directed against the "old folks" in Romanian culture.
 Around that time, he reportedly spent much time loitering outside Casa Capșa restaurant, catching glimpses of literary "gods" such as Ion Barbu, Ion Minulescu, and Al. T. Stamatiad.
 A younger poet, Petre Pascu, was happy to meet him there, counting himself among Botta's admirers; Botta received this tribute somberly, and announced that he would burn all his Bilete de Papagal poems (though he never did).
 The journal Ideea Românească hosted Botta's poetic cycle, Marele păianjen, which was enthusiastically welcomed and advertised by Ionesco; Romania's official publishing house, Fundațiile Regale, presented it with its annual award, and then published it, as part of the larger volume Întunecatul April ("That Darkened April"), in 1937.
 This was followed in 1938 by a selection of Botta's novellas, put out by Editura Vremea as Trântorul ("The Cadger").

+Meșterul Manole years

 For a while in mid-1937, Botta appeared at Comedia Theater in Axel Nielsen's Kontuschowka.
 He ultimately had his breakthrough in late 1938, upon appearing on stage as "Young Werther"—the show was created for the TNB by Marietta Sadova and Lucia Demetrius.
 This was also his first collaboration with director Ion Șahighian.
 The premiere was attended by a group of friends, including Mircea Eliade and Jeni Arnotă.
 The latter noted that "Emil was a bit stiff at first. [...]
 It's obvious, if we're being objective, that he still has much work ahead of him before we may consider him a great actor."
 Reviewer Ion Anestin was more impressed, describing his surprise that "such a very young actor" had managed to captivate in a demanding role.
 Anestin opined that Botta "is the only person who could have brought to life at least part of that passionate character." Șahighian gave Botta his first film role, in the 1939 production Se-aprind făcliile.
 In early 1939, Botta was used by Ion Sava in his acclaimed adaptation of L'Annonce faite à Marie—the only one of Paul Claudel's plays to have been performed in Romania at that moment in time.